oscaramograu/6d_soft_grasping/README.md

 # ToDos
-- Finish dummy camera node

-- Finish dummy NN node (with python)
+- Download dataset from Danieles pc

+- Train model in Daniele's pc

+- Install CUDA toolkit in workstation pc

+- Test zed library depth computation

+- Copy model from Daniele's pc to workstation

-- Allow to add the qb_hand as a gripper
+- Send depth image to model and check the output

 # Install all the dependencies in Linux:
 - Install ROS Noetic: http://wiki.ros.org/ROS/Installation